Laurab1528/elevenlabs/README.md

 - User authentication.
 - New user registration.
 - Candidate management (viewing, selecting, and transferring subsidies).
-- Candidate analysis using the OpenAI API.
+- Candidate analysis using the OpenAI API criteria.
-- Recording of call transcriptions.
+- Calling subsidized candidates to announce they are the winners.

 ## Technologies Used